aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/account-tagging/_index.md

  The tags assigned to this account are *type:prod* and *partition:eu*.

-These tags are later used in the launch and spoke-portfolio-shares sections of the manifest file to choose which accounts should have produces provisioned into them and which accounts should have portfolios shared with them:
+These tags are later used in the `launches` and `spoke-portfolio-shares` sections of the manifest file to choose which AWS Accounts should have products provisioned into them and which AWS Accounts should have portfolios shared with them:

 <figure>
   {{< highlight js "hl_lines=8 16" >}}